 - 1 beep Not required.
-(Default) - 2 beeps Automatic with the clank, if selected, sounding when the motor voltage is 6 to 12 volts. - 3 beeps Automatic with the clank, if selected, sounding when the motor voltage is 4 to 8 volts. - 4 beeps Automatic with the clank, if selected, sounding when the motor voltage is 3 to 6 volts.

-Button 9 - Drain.
-This will operate in three ways:

-- 1 beep Not required.
-(Default)

-- 2 beeps Automatic after a one minute stop.

-- 3 beeps Automatic after a three minute stop
+(Default) - 2 beeps Automatic with the clank, if selected, sounding when the motor voltage is 6 to 12 volts. - 3 beeps Automatic with the clank, if selected, sounding when the motor voltage is 4 to 8 volts. - 4 beeps Automatic with the clank, if selected, sounding when the motor voltage is 3 to 6 volts. - Button 9 Drain cocks.
+When a locomotive has been static for a while water condenses in the cylinders and can cause damage as a result of priming.
+When the locomotive moves off the driver will open the drain cocks for a short time and the chuff will be replaced with a hiss.
+There are three options: - 1 beep Not required.
+(Default) - 2 beeps Automatic for ten seconds after a one minute stop. - 3 beeps Automatic for ten seconds after a three minute stop